 - show If it evaluates to true, opens the diagram in a matplotlib window.
-If it equals -1, it plots but does not open the Window. - inputs an optional name list, any nodes in there are plotted as a "house" - outputs an optional name list, any nodes in there are plotted as an "inverted-house" - solution an optional dict with values to annotate nodes, drawn "filled" (currently content not shown, but node drawn as "filled") - executed an optional container with operations executed, drawn "filled" - title an optional string to display at the bottom of the graph - node_props an optional nested dict of Grapvhiz attributes for certain nodes - edge_props an optional nested dict of Grapvhiz attributes for certain edges - clusters an optional mapping of nodes -> cluster-names, to group them - jupyter_render a nested dictionary controlling the rendering of graph-plots in Jupyter cells, if None, defaults to jupyter_render (you may modify it in place and apply for all future calls).
+If it equals -1, it plots but does not open the Window. - inputs an optional name list, any nodes in there are plotted as a "house" - outputs an optional name list, any nodes in there are plotted as an "inverted-house" - solution an optional dict with values to annotate nodes, drawn "filled" (currently content not shown, but node drawn as "filled").
+It extracts more infos from a Solution instance, such as, if solution has an executed attribute, operations contained in it are drawn as "filled". - title an optional string to display at the bottom of the graph - node_props an optional nested dict of Grapvhiz attributes for certain nodes - edge_props an optional nested dict of Grapvhiz attributes for certain edges - clusters an optional mapping of nodes -> cluster-names, to group them - jupyter_render a nested dictionary controlling the rendering of graph-plots in Jupyter cells, if None, defaults to jupyter_render (you may modify it in place and apply for all future calls).